 Fiber — we know we need it, but even with all the high-fiber foods out there, most people are still deficient.
 Are you getting enough fiber?

 Due to today’s lacking Western diet, it is estimated that the average American consumes about half of the recommended amount of dietary fiber each day.
-(1) This is a big deal, because high-fiber foods may help guard against cancer, heart disease, diverticulosis, kidney stones, PMS, obesity and help support a healthy digestive tract.
-That’s why eating a high-fiber diet full of high-fiber foods is so important.
+This is a big deal, because high-fiber foods may help support a healthy digestive tract and guard against cancer, heart disease, diverticulosis, kidney stones, PMS and obesity.
+That’s why eating a high-fiber diet full of fiber-rich foods is so important.

 Notable nutrients: Vitamin C, vitamin E, vitamin B6, folate, vitamin K, potassium